genotrance/px/README.md

 startup.
 The `--save` flag or manual editing of `px.ini` is required to provide configuration to Px on startup.

-If installed, Px can be uninstalled using pip:
+If installed, Px can be uninstalled as follows:

 ```
 px --uninstall
 pip uninstall px-proxy
 ```

-Alternatively, all dependencies can be installed manually using pip and Px can be run as a standard Python script.
+Lastly, Px can be run as a standard Python script.
+Download the source as described above.
+Install all dependencies manually using pip and then run Px:

 ```
 pip install netaddr psutil pywin32 winkerberos futures